batibot323/routing-01/README.md

 ## Required
 1. Simple post API - Done!
 2. Base Routing API - Done!
-3. Route to a working instance if `5xx` error
+3. Route to a working instance if `5xx` error - Done!
+4. Handles when a simple API instance goes down
+5. Handles slow instances - Done!

 ## Things to Consider (based on guide questions)
 - Criteria to mark an instance as down